ashish0kumar/dotfiles/README.md

-# 🐧 dotfiles
+<h1 align="center">🌿 dotfiles</h1>

 Welcome devs!
 Here you'll find all the configuration files that power my development environment, meticulously curated to provide an efficient, productive, and aesthetically pleasing setup.

+> [!NOTE]
+> I’m using WSL2 for my development environment. <br/>
+> If you encounter any issues related to file permissions, symbolic links, or path configurations, please keep in mind that WSL2 may behave differently compared to a native Linux environment.
+You might need to adjust certain configurations accordingly.

 ## 🛠️ Core
 - **Zsh**: `.zshrc`, for custom aliases, functions, and prompt customization.
 - **Neovim (NvChad)**: Full configuration for [NvChad](https://nvchad.com/) stored in `.config/nvim`, featuring a plugin-rich environment.
 - **Tmux**: `.config/tmux/.tmux.conf`, with key bindings and session management for an efficient terminal workflow.

-> [!NOTE]
-> I’m using WSL2 for my development environment.
->
-> If you encounter any issues related to file permissions, symbolic links, or path configurations, please keep in mind that WSL2 may behave differently compared to a native Linux environment.
-You might need to adjust certain configurations accordingly.

 ## ⚙️ Installation